quadrismegistus/sonnetproject/README.md

 	* *How to replicate*: This step cannot be replicated without access to the full corpus.

 * **[Step2-GenerateFeatureSets.ipynb](Step2-GenerateFeatureSets.ipynb)**: From the 1300 sonnet text files in `corpus/`, generate featuresets to save in `featuresets/`, where the index is the filename in `corpus/` (e.g. `corpus/Sonnets/Z200383337.txt`).
 	* *How to replicate:* rerun this notebook.
 You'll need [poesy](https://github.com/quadrismegistus/poesy) (Poetic proceessing for Python) and [mpi-slingshot](https://github.com/quadrismegistus/mpi-slingshot) to re-run the poetic features.
-Or just add to the bottom of notebook, or create your own, to save a featureset in `featuresets/` with the same indices.
+Or just create your own  featureset (with the same indices) and save it to `featuresets/` .

-* **[Step3-CompareModels.ipynb](Step3-CompareModels.ipynb)**: Classify sonnets-vs-nonsonnets using the featuresets in `featuresets/`, as well as custom variations.
+* **[Step3-CompareModels.ipynb](Step3-CompareModels.ipynb)**: Classify sonnets-vs-nonsonnets using the featuresets in `featuresets/`, as well as combinations of these featuresets.
 Results are shown and interpreted at the bottom.
 	* *How to replicate*: rerun this notebook.
 No special python libraries are needed.

 ## Major results